-Vox Cantab is lucky to work with a series of talented guest directors.
-Oliver, Patrick, and Sarah are introduced below.
+Vox Cantab is lucky to work with a series of distinguished guest directors.
+Two of them are introduced below.

 In huge demand as a teacher, Sarah tutors choral conducting worldwide as well as for Trinity, Jesus, and Hertford Colleges in Oxford, Sing for Pleasure, and the Association of British Choral Directors.
 She ran ABCD’s first convention in Oxford and subsequently served as a manager and director of the organisation.
 She featured as conducting mentor to actor Bradley Walsh on BBC2’s popular TV series Maestro and is a choral conducting tutor for the Royal Philharmonic Society’s Women Conductors Programme, as well as the English Choral Experience.